wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 3.1.8 =
 * Fixed serp cron with the google last changes
+* Added force recheck for google rank in SEO Analytics

 = 3.1.6 =
 * Compatible with WP 3.9.1